RoxaneKM/markdown-to-pdf/README.md

 ## Stylesheets

-The current default stylesheet is gitlab.css that I did to be as close as possible to the gitlab styling.
+The current default stylesheet is github.css that I did to be as close as possible to the github styling.
 However, the stylesheet is not yet complete and will be completed soon.

 If you want to add a stylesheet of your own add it to the styles folder.